 You have a couple of options for including these symbols in your deployment.

-- Download the .stylx files from ArcGIS Online.
-The ArcGIS for Defense group hosts the following ArcGIS Online items that contain .stylx files with military symbols.
+- The ArcGIS for Defense group hosts the following ArcGIS Online items that contain .stylx files with military symbols.
+Use the support matrix to find and download the supported stylx file for your version of ArcGIS Runtime SDK.
 Once downloaded, you can include the files in your app deployment.
-Logic in your app, of course, would be required to locate and use the files as needed.
+Logic in your app, of course, would be required to locate and use the included files as needed.

 - Add logic to your app that prepares the app for offline use by downloading the files and storing them locally.
 You can access these resources when your user is online either by programmatically downloading them (using System.Net.Http.HttpClient, for example) or accessing them as portal items using the ArcGIS Runtime API, reading their contents, and storing them locally.
-The following example shows how to access the military symbol items listed above using ArcGIS Runtime code.
+The following example shows how to access some of the hosted military symbol items using ArcGIS Runtime code.

 Reducing your APK size